munificent/game-programming-patterns/book/dirty-flag.markdown

     7. calculate pirate world transform
     8. calculate parrot world transform

-That's obviously the best you could hope to do: the world transform for each affected object is calculated exactly once.
-With a single bit of data, this pattern does a few things for us:
+That's the best you could hope to do: the world transform for each affected object is calculated exactly once.
+With just a single bit of data, this pattern does a few things for us:

 1. It collapses modifications to multiple local transforms along an object's parent chain into a single recalculation on the object.
 2. It avoids recalculation on objects that didn't move.